dijodcivil202022-debug/FRONT-END-OF-LANDINGPAGE/README.md

-# Techware Lab Assessment - Lorem Landing Page
+# Front end Assessment - Lorem Landing Page

 A beautifully animated and highly responsive landing page built for the Techware Lab Assessment.